mahklb612/ICARUS/README.md

 ## 1. Project Folder

-Your project folder should already contain your Python file:
+Your project folder should contain the following files:

 ```text
 icarus_chatbot/